 History of Acaster Malbis Memorial Hall

-The Memorial Hall (or Institute as it is officially called) was opened in 1927 as a memorial to the men of the village who died in the First World War.
+The Memorial Hall (or Institute as it is officially called) was opened in 1927 as a memorial “To the men of the Acaster Malbis who served in the Great War 1914-1918”, and 6 of whom died in the what is now referred to as the First World War.
 It was originally going to be called the Edward Gibbs Memorial Hall, in memory of the Reverend Edward Gibbs who was the minister of Holy Trinity church and chaplain to the Archbishop of York; he died in France on Good Friday 1918.
 However, the decision was taken that it should be a memorial not only to those who died but for all those who served their country, and that it should serve future generations of Acaster residents.
 There is a plaque inside recording the names of all those who served and the building is now registered as a war memorial.

 The proposal to build the hall was agreed in 1920, but for various reasons, it was 1927 before it actually opened.
 Numerous fund-raising events were held, whist drives being particularly popular, but much of the money was raised by donations.
 The names of donors are recorded on concrete plaques set into the front wall of the building; small plaques cost £5, large ones £10 – a lot of money in the 1920s.